Geodels/eSCAPE/doc/yml.rst

 .. important::
   In **eSCAPE**, a **YAML** input file (`syntax`_) is used to set the parameters and conditions that apply to a given simulation.
+  **YAML** structure is done through indentation (one or more spaces) and sequence items are denoted by a dash.
+When parsing the input file, the code is searching for some specific keywords defined below.
+Some parameters are optional and only need to be set when *specific forces* or *physical processes* are applied to a particular experiment.

 .. _`syntax`: https://circleci.com/blog/what-is-yaml-a-beginner-s-guide/